nasa/cFS/SECURITY.md

 The [cFS CodeQL GitHub Actions workflow](https://github.com/nasa/cFS/actions/workflows/codeql-analysis.yml) is available to the public.
 To review the results, fork the cFS repository and run the CodeQL workflow.

-CodeQL is ran for every push and pull-request on all branches of cFS in GitHub Actions.
+CodeQL is run for every push and pull-request on all branches of cFS in GitHub Actions.

 For the CodeQL GitHub Actions setup, visit https://github.com/github/codeql-action.